awsdocs/aws-transit-gateway-guide/doc_source/network-manager-scenarios.md

 ## Connection between devices<a name="scenario-tgw-connect"></a>

 In the following scenario, your AWS network consists of a transit gateway with a [Connect attachment](tgw-connect.md) to a VPC that contains a virtual appliance on an EC2 instance\.
-A Connect peer \(GRE tunnel\) is established between the transit gateway and the appliance\.
+A Transit Gateway Connect peer \(GRE tunnel\) is established between the transit gateway and the appliance\.
 The appliance is connected to a physical device in your on\-premises network through a connection\.

 ![\[Connection between devices\]](http://docs.aws.amazon.com/vpc/latest/tgw/images/nm-tgw-connect.png)